godyracks/corneliusventures.co.ke/README.md

 - **Response**: JSON object of the created project.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
+LEAVE A STAR TO KEEP ME MOTIVATED AT LEAST.
+Thank You!

 ## License
 This project is open-source hence no need for licensing.